COPD: Raise Your Voice for COPD

 While an estimated 24 million Americans suffer from COPD, as many as half remain undiagnosed.
 But, with early diagnosis and treatment, people with COPD can improve their quality of life and begin to breathe a little easier.

-Whether you are a large group or one individual, there is something we all can do to help those who may be affected by COPD.
-To assist you in your efforts, the COPD Learn More Breathe Better® campaign has developed the 2014 Outreach Toolkit.
+Whether you are a large group or an individual, there is something we all can do to help those who may be affected by COPD.
+To assist you in your efforts, the COPD Learn More Breathe Better® campaign has developed the below Outreach Toolkit.

-Feel free to use all or parts of the 2014 Fall Outreach Toolkit featuring the following resources:
+Feel free to use all or parts of the Outreach Toolkit featuring the following resources:

 - Smart Steps Fact Sheet * (1.2 Mb) A new fact sheet about small first steps to take to raise awareness and diagnosis of COPD.